Spring Farm Alpacas

 Wormers

 Please speak to your vet about the most appropriate wormers for your herd.
-We do recommend regular faecal analysis (which can be done by your own vet, a veterinary lab or the owner – we now do our own faecal testing) as this can prevent overuse of wormers or alert you to potential problems.
+We do recommend regular faecal analysis - which can be done by your vet, a veterinary lab or the owner.
+Here at Spring Farm, we do our own faecal testing.
+This can prevent overuse of wormers or alert you to potential problems.
+As our farm is maintained as a wildlife haven, we only use wormers as specifically required.

 We do our own faecal analysis and worm according to what we find in the samples.
 Many of our alpacas haven't been wormed for years as if they don't have any worms - why worm them?
 If you do find your alpacas have a worm burden, it is best to speak to your vet or an expert to recommend an appropriate wormer.